 Understanding the technical components of 802.11ax (Wi-Fi 6) can help IT organizations decide how and where to adopt this technology.
 There are several features to Wi-Fi 6 that improve efficiency and lower latency while providing simultaneous delivery over 802.11n (Wi-Fi 5).

 Let’s first define a BSS.
 A basic service set is a local network made up of one access point with associated clients connected to it.

-If both these access points are on the same channel, say channel 6 at 2.4 GHz.
-This creates a situation known as co-channel interference, also known as Overlapping Basic Service Set or OBSS.
-The 802.11 standards are written in a manner that if adjacent BSSs find themselves on the same channel, they must share airtime with each other and all the clients associated with them.
-The clear channel assessment mechanism built into the 802.11 makes it so that each conversation with each client from their respective access points must happen one at a time.
+When more than 1 access point/basic service sets are on the same channel (i.e., channel 6 at 2.4 GHz). this creates a situation known as co-channel interference, also known as an Overlapping Basic Service Set or OBSS.
+The 802.11 standards are written in a manner that if adjacent BSSs find themselves on the same channel, they must share airtime with each other, and all their associated clients.
+The clear channel assessment mechanism built into the 802.11 forces each conversation to each client from their respective access points to happen one at a time.
 Everyone connected to each access point, and the access points themselves, need to take turns sending information over the air.
-This not only takes up a whole bunch of nanoseconds, but it also adds to airtime utilization.
-In short, it is inefficient which is why proper channel design is always promoted in engineered deployments.
-But there are only so many channels, in the case of 2.4 GHz only 3 are non-overlapping.
-There are times when channel separation may not be possible.
+This increases latency and adds to airtime utilization.
+This inefficiency can be mitigated through proper network design.
+Network design is still fundamentally limited under WiFi 5 by issues like the 2.4GhZ band only having 3 non-overlapping bands creating times where channel separation is not possible.

 Wi-Fi 6 introduces BSS coloring.
 This is another way of identifying a BSS as being unique.
 Technically, the access points are setting a value in a 6-bit frame in the PHY header understood by each access point and client.

 Access Points and their BSS can now be on the same channel, but the added network intelligence allows for better load sharing and traffic management.